alabid/simpleskiplist/README.md

 Skip list operations are analogous to that of a binary tree.
 They include: **search**, **insert**, and **delete**.
-Note that skip lists are easily extendable to support operations like ``find the minimum key'' or ``find the next key''.
+Note that skip lists are easily extendable to support operations like "find the minimum key" or "find the next key".

 Initialization
 --------------